textileio/papers/draft.md

 the change occured, what Action(s) (`Create`, `Save`, `Delete`, etc) were handled, and wich specify Entities (`EntityID`s) were modified.
 These external actors are called *Listeners*, and are useful for clients that want to be notified about changes in the Store.

-Recall that Store state can change due to internal *or* external Events, such as receiving external changes from other Peers with Logs referenced by the Store.
+Store Listener

-Store Listener : A Listener is a "client" or external actor that would like to subscribe to Store updates based on a set of update Criteria.
+: A Listener is a "client" or external actor that would like to subscribe to Store updates based on a set of conditions.

-Clients can configure the *kind* of Events for which they would like to be notified, and can specify any number of options or *Criteria*, each of which are interpreted as "OR" conditions.
-A Criteria contains the following information:

-* Which Model to listen to for changes
-* What Action was performed (`Create`, `Save`, `Delete`, etc)
-* Which `EntitiID` was affected

-Any of the above three attributes can also be left empty.
-For example, to Listen to for all changes of all Entities in a Model a Listener might specify only the Model Criteria parameter, leaving the other two options empty/default.

-### Thread Adapter {#sec:ThreadAdapter}

-At the same time that local Listeners are being notified of Store Events, Every time a new local IPLD Node is generated in the Store via a write Transaction, this Node is sent to a *Thread Adapter* via an *Event Bus*.
-From here the Thread Adapter will notify the local Thread Service that a new Record should be added to the local Peer's Log.

-Event Bus : The Event Bus is used to deliver IPLD Node encoded changes done in locally commited Transactions.
-Currently, only a single Thread Adapter is listening to this Bus.

-Thread Adapter : The singleton Thread Adaptor is responsible for all two-way communication between the Event Store and Threads.

-Similarly, when the Thread Service detects new Records in *other* Peer Logs, it will dispatch them to the Thread Adapter.
-The Thread Adapter will then transform the externally derived IPLS Node into a Store Event that is then dispatched to the Dispatcher, and ultimately will be Reduced to cause a mutation to the local Store state.
-In the initial implementation of Threads, each Thread is mapped to a single Store, however, this is only a practical constraint, and it is possible to support alternatively mappings, in which a Store might be backed by more than one Thread.
-As such, the Thread Adapter exists to handle these future considerations.

 ### Thread Service {#sec:ThreadService}

-Finally, we come to the Thread Service, which is the primary networking interface for the Event Store.
-The Thread Service is actually part of the public developer api, so it can be accessed by external components.
-Its main responsibility is to provide an interface between the Event Store and Threads.
+The Thread Service, which is the primary networking interface for Threads.
+The Thread Service is actually part of the public developer API, so it can be accessed by external components.
+Its main responsibility is to provide an interface between the Store and Threads.
+It stores transactions in the local Peer's Log, and when it detects new Records in *another* Peer's Logs, it will dispatch them to the Dispatcher, allowing the local Store to handle the external Event and take appropriate action.

+Thread Service
-Thread Service :The Thread Service is the bidirectional communication interface to the underlying Thread backing the Store.
-It only interacts with Sthe Thread Adapter.
+: The Thread Service is the bidirectional communication interface to the underlying Thread backing the Store.

 The Store Interface {#sec:interfaces}
 =================